Yeh Rishta Kya Kehlata Hai: Tanvi’s MMS Gets Leaked; Kartik, Naira & Dadi Join Hands To Help Her!

 - Latest TRP Ratings: Kulfi Kumar Bajewala Enters Top 5 Slot; Yeh Hai Mohabbatein Drops Down!

 The makers of Yeh Rishta Kya Kehlata Hai are leaving no stones unturned to keep the viewers glued to the show.
-As the viewers are aware, due to misunderstanding, Kartik and Naira have parted ways, but fate has brought them together.
+Due to a misunderstanding, Kartik and Naira have parted ways, but fate has brought them together again.

-In the upcoming episodes, the situations at the college bring them closer.
+In the upcoming episodes, the situation at the college bring them closer.
 Here's what you can expect from the show.

 Tanvi’s MMS Leak